gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 -   RStudio is available in many different options.
 What you want is the Open Source version of RStudio Desktop, which you can download from <https://www.rstudio.com/products/rstudio/download/#download>.
 Be sure to install R before you install RStudio.

     After you install RStudio, you will almost certainly want to install several optional packages for R that we will use extensively for the labs.
-From the "packages" window in RStudio, click on "Install" and install the following packages: "tidyverse", "knitr", "rmarkdown", "xts", "lme4", "ggalt", "GGAlly", "ggExtra", "ggmap", "ggspectra", "ggspatial", "ggspectra", "ggstance", "gtable", "hrbrthemes", and "pacman"
+From the "packages" window in RStudio, click on "Install" and install the following packages: "tidyverse", "knitr", "rmarkdown", "xts", "lme4", "ggalt", "GGAlly", "ggExtra", "ggspectra", "ggspectra", "ggstance", "gtable", "hrbrthemes", and "pacman"

 -   Git for revision control.
 You have three options: